Ham Radio Exam Study Tips

 Don't be afraid to take multiple exams in a single VE session.
 We've had at least one hundred students go “from zero to Extra” in a single day.

 Some students fear that studying something new will somehow erase what they've already learned.
 However, these exams are so closely related that studying the next level reinforces, not erases, what you know.
-When you encounter variable resistors in the General course, it reminds you about the fixed resistors from the Technician course.
+For example, when you learn about dipole antennas in the General course, it reinforces everything you learned about vertical antennas in the Technician course.
 I've helped thousands of people pass, and I've never once had a student fail a lower-level exam and blame it on the time spent studying for a later one.
 Not once!

 I recommend that the more precocious students start their studies with all the topics for all the courses enabled simultaneously, allowing the system to follow its logical learning order across the entire question set.
 That's the most efficient way to study your way from zero to Extra.
 As the exam date nears, you can assess your readiness on a per-exam basis and narrow your study to those exams that need the most work.